cjsaiz89/GPS-WorldMap-GUI/README.md

   - */world_map_file* contains source data to plot, such as Bathymetry HD, Bathymetry LD, borders and some SST files.

 - *WorldMap_rev2.py* is the python script to run if python is installed on your computer.
 All libraries must be downloaded to run the script.
   - */world_map_files* directory should be located in the same directory as the python file.
+Extract this folder from the ZIP file.

 **Map settings**